andregarcia73/javascript-framework-user-interface/README.md

 - My App
 - Bros Test DI

-Starts building your application in
+Starts building (modifying) your first application in

 - My App

-Source code is available in ...\Bros\_js\ZB_Bros.js
+Source code is available in .../Bros/_js/ZB_Bros.js

 Ask me for feedbacks or help.